-In addition to the three distribution centers below, a few dozen other food banks, clothing closets, and pantries are located in the region.
+In addition to the three distribution centers below, a few dozen other food banks, soup kitchens, and pantries are located in the region.
 Many also operate soup kitchens.
 They will do their best to help anyone who needs it, and not turn people away.
 Read more on free food pantries in Kern County.

 The leading organization to call is the Kern County Food Bank.
 The non-profit provides free food (including Senior Brown Bags, USDA Commodities, and Emergency Food and Groceries) to needy families throughout Kern County.
 There is a free pet food pantry too.
 Call 661.336.5200 for a referral.

 CETF Career Services Center of Bakersfield focuses on job training, placement, and homeless prevention.
 They also offer use of computers, including laptops.
 Examples of their services are below.

 Some of the employment services include Vocational Training programs to be a Medical Assistant, Truck Driving, Nursing Assistant, Clerical work and more.
 Other job trainings are available throughout the year as well.
 English as a second language Spanish Classes are available too.